Luos-io/Documentation/tutorials/your-first-service/luos-service.md

     HAL_Init();
     SystemClock_Config();

-    // the new line to copy and paste MX_GPIO_Init();//Nucleo Led Pin init
+    // the new line to copy and paste:
+    MX_GPIO_Init();//Nucleo Led Pin init

     Luos_Init();